-You may need urgent loan to take care of something like medical bills or anything, VFD Microfinance Bank understand that at this junction, you are seriously in need of cash and some people or bank might turn down your request for loan…
+You may need an urgent loan to take care of something like medical bills or anything, VFD Microfinance Bank understands that at this junction, you are seriously in need of cash and some people or bank might turn down your request for loan…

 That’s why they offer this package for anyone who can provide a collateral for the quick loan.

 Such collateral (or assets) must be proved by you by providing the necessary documents and other requirements.

 The good news is that you can get a loan up to N2millon as long as you secured it with an original asset.